A quick introduction

 Where to stay

-If you choose to stay on the isle for a few nights, you can view a list of accommodation providers on the Fetlar website.
+If you choose to stay on the isle for a few nights, Fetlar Lodge and The Peerie House is available for holiday lets.
+You can also find more accommodation options in Fetlar and on its neighbouring islands on the Shetland Visitor website.
 Wild campers are also welcome but please seek permission from the landowner first.